 While Apple has done an overall great job in naming these apps, you may still be confused by what they do or whether you actually need some of them — and this is true whether you’re a recent convert to Mac or a long-time satisfied Mac veteran.

 In this post, we’ll go through ALL of the default applications that come installed with Apple’s desktop operating system, explain what they do, and whether you should care about them or not.
+If you’re looking for a list of apps that you shouldn’t need to replace, check out this list of the best default Mac apps.

 Your Basic Mac Apps